Der große Mythos „nach NRC bedarfsdeckend“ – Warum viele Hundefutter nicht halten, was sie versprechen

 • Too much calcium blocks zinc absorption.

-• Too little omega-3 promotes inflammation.
+• Too little Omega-3 promotes inflammation.

 What dogs really need – the right way to species-appropriate nutrition